Employment law- Pregnancy discrimination

 - retaining the person who is covering for you whilst you are on maternity leave, therefore affecting your ability to go back to your old role.

-The right to return to your old role after the end of your maternity leave.
+Do I have the right to return to my old role at the end of maternity leave?

-If you only take Ordinary Maternity Leave (the first 26 weeks) or return before the end of Ordinary Maternity Leave, you are entitled to return to your original role, on the same terms as conditions as you had prior to your maternity leave.
+If you only take Ordinary Maternity Leave (the first 26 weeks) or return before the end of Ordinary Maternity Leave, you are entitled to return to your original role on the same terms and conditions as you had prior to your maternity leave.

 What extra rights do you have compared to other employees in a redundancy situation?

 If a redundancy situation arises, this is one of the few areas of law where an employer is allowed to “positively discriminate”.
 You have the right to be offered any suitable alternative vacancy, if one is available, without an interview.
 This right is over and above what your colleagues are entitled to that are not on maternity leave, so you could effectively “jump the queue” in relation to a new role.
 The reality, however, is that employers do not always pro-actively source new positions as much as they should, so this needs to be carefully monitored.
 If your employer cannot offer you suitable alternative work, you may be entitled to redundancy pay.

 Unlike in unfair dismissal, there is no ceiling on the amount of compensation a tribunal can award for pregnancy discrimination.
 Compensation normally includes an award for injury to feelings and an award to take into account any loss suffered, for example loss of wages or pension.
 The awards for injury to feelings can vary, however many thousands of pounds is not uncommon.